open-telemetry/opentelemetry.io/content/en/blog/2024/otel-docs-survey/index.md

   top answers were more examples and more coverage, both in depth and breadth.
 - The Collector docs were the most consulted docs set based on number of ratings.
-- The Java docs were the overall highest rated docs, after normalization and weighting, while the Swift docs received the overall lowest rating
+- The Java documentation was the overall highest rated docs, after normalization and weighting, while the Swift docs received the overall lowest rating
 - Among the six most popular docs sets, the JavaScript docs received the lowest rating.